What is Librarian?

 • The folder must not be part of more than one source

-• Files that have been moved or deleted will not be detected when scanning this way.
-To detect those changes, you’ll need to do a full scan.
+• Files that have been renamed, moved, or deleted will not be detected when scanning this way.
+To detect those changes, you’ll need to do a single source scan or a full scan.

-Can I use Librarian with Apple Music, Plex, or Jellyfin?
+Can I use Librarian with Apple Music, Navidrome, OpenSubsonic, Plex, or Jellyfin?

 No, Librarian only works with “On My Mac” sources.